userguide-galaxea/Product_User_Guide/docs/en/Guide/R1/R1_Step_by_Step_Guide.md

 ![3.2_power_on](assets/3.2_power_on.png)

-If the robot has battery inside the chassis, you can turn on the power button as the above said, skip 3.2.1 and 3.2.2 and go to [4.Connecting to R1](#4-connecting-to-r1).
+If the robot has battery inside the chassis, you can turn on the power button as the above said, skip 3.2.1 and 3.2.2 and go to [4.Connect R1](#4-connecting-to-r1).

 #### 3.2.1 Charging
 If the robot's chassis has a battery but it is depleted, charge it before pressing the button.
 The power port is located on the bottom of the rear side of the chassis.

 **Charging steps:**

 1. Unscrew the power charging port cover.
 2. Insert the power cord into the port.
 When the red light on the charger comes on and the power indicator on the side of the robot chassis flashes orange-green, it indicates that the robot is charging.